 What is WiSA?

 WiSA is both a hardware and software specification for delivering high-resolution digital audio wirelessly from a source device to a maximum of eight powered speakers within the same room.
-It does this with a high degree of reliability, using 24-bit, 48kHz or 96kHz signals, and can support up to eight channels.
+It does this with a high degree of reliability, using 24-bit 48kHz or 96kHz signals, and can support up to eight channels.
 In theory, this will let WiSA systems offer 3D audio formats like Dolby Atmos, and DTS:X, however, at the moment it is limited to 5.1 or 7.1 Dolby Digital.

 A WiSA-enabled home theater lets you place your speakers anywhere you like as long as they have access to a wall outlet.
 This eliminates the need for running speaker wires, and in some cases, the need for an A/V receiver altogether (more on this later).